 “Change your life by changing your habits”

-If you’ve spent any amount of time around me either socially, through my Worthing Personal Training, or in my Indoor Worthing Bootcamp, then you’ll have heard me bang on about this repeatedly.
+If you’ve spent any amount of time around me either socially, or through my Worthing Personal Training, then you’ll have heard me bang on about this repeatedly.
 Everything we do is habitual.
 It’s routine.

 The way we get ready in the morning right down to the way we eat.